 He stated that “the Major Arcana represent the archetypes of the path of Awareness and can be attributed to the element of ether (aether)”.

-So, Jodorowsky propose the system of the 5 classic elements in which the 22 cards of the Major Arcane represent the aether, while the four Suits are associated to earth, water, air and fire.
+So, Jodorowsky proposes the system of the five classic elements in which the 22 cards of the Major Arcana represent the aether, while the four Suits are associated with earth, water, air and fire.
 The Pentacles are associated to Earth, respectively to the ‘Corporal Center’ and to needs; the Wands are associated to Fire, respectively to the ‘Sexual Center’ and to creativity and desires; the Swords are associated to Air, respectively to the ‘Intellectual Center’ and to the thoughts; and finally, the Cups are associated to Water, respectively to the ‘Emotional Center’ and to feelings.

 Talking about ‘Centers”, Jodorowsky reminded me of Gurdjieff and his teaching regarding the ‘human machine’.
-Although circumstantially, Gurdjieff mentioned a possible 4th center, the instinctive one which may coincide with Jodorowsky’s ‘Sexual Center”, he generally speaks exclusively about three centers and four bodies.
+Although circumstantially, Gurdjieff mentioned a possible fourth centre, the instinctive one which may coincide with Jodorowsky’s ‘Sexual Center”, he speaks exclusively about three centres and four bodies.
 This combination of 3 and 4 is the very foundation of the esoteric system.
-And, for some extent, Jodorowsky was pretty close to identify it within his 3 columns and 4 levels pattern (when the Court Cards are included).
+Moreover, to some extent, Jodorowsky was pretty close to identify it within his three columns and four levels pattern (when the Court Cards are included).

 In the Oriental spiritual tradition, the element ether, called “akasha” in Sanskrit is the first of the five great elements (pancha mahabhutus).
-It comes first because it’s the subtlest of the elements.
+It comes first because it is the subtlest of the elements.
 Often referred to as “space,” it is the essence of emptiness.
-It’s also the space the other elements to fill.
+It is also the space the other elements to fill.
 The aether is considered ‘spiritual’ element, while the rest of the four elements are considered to be ‘physical’.